 I find it interesting the way people receive gifts differently.
 Maybe this stems from my grandmother sobbing whenever she received a present.
 She would insist, “I don’t need anything for my last three days.”
 As a child, this always confused and frightened me.
 I felt dejected because she did not receive my gifts happily.
 Perhaps she felt unworthy.
 As the years went by, we all just stopped giving her gifts.
 How sad.

 I used to make a lot of handmade gifts for family and friends.
 It was very disappointing that after spending many hours on these items, they often were not fully appreciated.
-I could have used that time in other ways.
+I could have used that time in other ways or at least made myself something.

 In order to instill a sense of gratitude in our children, we teach them to say “thank you” when they receive a gift and then to send a handwritten note.
 I vividly remember the time my Catholic school nun read the Bible story of the ten lepers to us.
 (Luke 17:11-19) It really struck me that ONLY ONE, returned to say thank you to Jesus for being healed.
 How tragic.
 What a tremendous gift they were given, yet only ONE was truly grateful!